Nightclub security bouncer job description and security duties.

 - Verify that the person is not carrying a weapon or contraband.

-- Optional metal detector or pat-down or bag search.
+- Use an optional metal detector or pat-down or bag search.

 - Enforce dress code and refuse objectionable attire.